Kousay-Jebir/eCommerceApp/README.md

 a Rating is class modeling a customer's rating including number of stars given to the product ( 1 to 4 stars) and  feedback message
 POO IMPLEMENTATION OF THIS FEATURE :
 ![enter image description here](https://i.imgur.com/Rp9wcKt.jpg)
+10. **Discount on cart total (optional feature)**
+The customer is able throught the menu to apply a discount percentage , this discount is the applied to his current cart total price via the method applydiscount() in the Customer Class